-So it was only when people got inside that they would have discovered that we want to know how likely progress in the field is to lead to human extinction, rather than how useful improved datasets are for progress in the field (and actually, we did want to know about that too, and asked—more results to come!).
+So it was only when people got inside the survey that they would have discovered that we want to know how likely progress in the field is to lead to human extinction, rather than how useful improved datasets are for progress in the field (and actually, we did want to know about that too, and asked—more results to come!).
 Of the people who got as far as agreeing to take the survey at all, three quarters got as far as this question.
-So my guess is that this is a reasonable slice of machine learning researchers publishing in these good venues.
+So my guess is that this data represents a reasonable slice of machine learning researchers publishing in good venues.

-Note that expecting the outcome to be ‘extremely bad’ with high probability doesn’t necessarily indicate support for safety research—for instance, you may think it is hopeless.
+Note that expecting the outcome to be ‘extremely bad’ with high probability doesn’t necessarily indicate support for safety research—for instance, as you may think the situation is hopeless.
 (We did ask several questions about that too.)